Getting Married Abroad - Certificate of No Impediment

 Evidence of any name change (marriage certificate; deed poll etc)

-- Decree absolute – if your divorce was granted outside England and Wales, then the final divorce documents issued, along with a full translation, if written in any language other than English.
-A fee is chargeable for clearance of any divorces granted in countries outside England and Wales.
+- A fee is chargeable for clearance of any divorces granted in countries outside England and Wales.
 Please note that these may have to be referred to the General Register Office for the Registrar General to confirm the document is acceptable under British law and it is not possible to specify how long it may take for approval to come through.
-Please note that Authorities to Marry cannot be issued until this approval is received, so please do take this into account when considering a marriage date as there may be a significant delay before a ceremony can take place.
+Authorities to marry cannot be issued until this approval is received, so please do take this into account when considering a marriage date as there may be a significant delay before a ceremony can take place.

-- The death certificate of the spouse – if the person remarrying is not mentioned on the death certificate then you must also provide a certified copy of the marriage certificate.
+- The death certificate of the spouse – if the surviving partner is not mentioned on the death certificate then you must also provide a certified copy of the marriage or civil partnership certificate.

 - The presumed death certificate of the spouse